TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Scott Derrickson to Direct ‘Doctor Strange’ Sequel.
+    *   First ‘Hellboy’ Trailer Arrives Just in Time.
 Here’s Everything We Know Read More
     *   The Week in Movie News: Scott Derrickson to Direct ‘Doctor Strange 2,’ New ‘Godzilla: King of the Monsters’ Trailer and More Read More
     *   'A Star Is Born' Leads Screen Actors Guild Award Nominations Read More